Orientation theory in arithmetic geometry: Orientation and characteristic classes

 \begin{num} Recall from \cite[\S 4, 3.7]{MV} there exists a canonical isomorphism in $\H(S)$:

 where $\mathrm B\GG$ is the (Nisnevich) classifying space of $\GG$.
-This immediately gives an application:
+This immediately gives an application

 where $\H^s(S)$ denotes the simplicial homotopy category and the first map is induced by the projection functor $\H^s(S) \rightarrow \H(S)$ -- the target category being the $\AA^1$-localization of the source category.
 We have used \cite[\S 4, 1.15]{MV} for the identification $(*)$.\footnote{ Note also Morel and Voevodsky proved the map \eqref{eq:Pic->H} is an isomorphism whenever $S$ is regular ; \emph{op. cit.} Prop.
-3.8.} \end{num} \begin{rem} For any integer $n$, we let $\lambda_n$ be the canonical line bundle on $\PP^n_S$ characterized by the property that $\lambda_n \subset \AA^{n+1} \times \PP^n_S$.
-Then the family $(\lambda_n)_{n \in \NN}$ defines an element $\lambda$ of $\Pic(\PP^\infty_S)$ -- which generates this group has a ring of formal power series over $\ZZ$ as soon as $S$ is local.
-The map \eqref{eq:Pic->H} is characterized by the fact it sends $\lambda$ to the canonical projection $\PP^\infty_{S+} \rightarrow \PP^\infty_S$. \end{rem} \begin{df} Let $(\E,c_1)$ be an absolute oriented ring spectrum.
+3.8.} \end{num}